Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

 ## Step 4.
-Open MO2 launcher for "Better 7D2D".
+Open MO2 launcher for "Smörgåsbord".

-When Wabbajack has finished the download, unzipping, and installation of the ModList, Launch the MO2 application ModList for "Better 7D2D".
+When Wabbajack has finished the download, unzipping, and installation of the ModList, Launch the MO2 application ModList for "Smörgåsbord".

 Launch this MO2 instance from where you installed the Wabbajack files for this ModList.

 > [!TIP]
-> It would be prudent of you to make a shortcut, or pin to taskbar of this "Better 7D2D" MO2 instance.
+> It would be prudent of you to make a shortcut, or pin to taskbar of this "Smörgåsbord" MO2 instance.

 When you open up MO2, you might see this pop-up.
 Just hit "Yes".